lemonTreeN7/Telemetry/README.md

 Introduction
 ===
 The repo helps for the deployment of a monitoring system including telegraf, influxdb and chronograf.
-This has been thinking for telemetry with Cisco devices and tested with Cisco NX-OS devices.
+This has been thought for telemetry with Cisco devices and tested with Cisco NX-OS devices.
 If you would like to use it with a different type of devices, or different protocols such as SNMP, just configure the appropriate telegraf plugin (check configure telegraf part).

 Install